jeffswartz/poctestnetwork/js-sample/README.md

 ## Understanding the code

-The JavaScript code that uses OpenTok.js is in the src/js directory.
+The JavaScript code uses the OpenTok.js file is in the src/js directory.

 The node app (see the server.js file) uses the OpenTok Node.js server SDK to generate a session and a token for the session.
 Note that the app uses a session that uses the